RBF-HS: Recursive Best-First Hitting Set Search: Evaluation

-The advantages of using sequential diagnosis sessions in our evaluations (instead of just applying a single diagnosis search execution to the DPIs listed in Tab.~\ref{tab:dataset}) are: \begin{itemize}[noitemsep] \item Multiple diagnosis searches, each for a different (updated) DPI, are executed during one sequential session and flow into the experiment results, which gives us a more representative picture of the algorithms' real performance. \item The potential impact of measurement selection functions on algorithms' performances can be assessed. \item Sequential diagnosis is one of the main applications of diagnosis searches. \item Without the information acquisition through sequential diagnosis it is in many cases practically infeasible to find the actual fault (cf.\ the large numbers of diagnoses in the fourth column of Tab.~\ref{tab:dataset}). \end{itemize}
+Advantages of concentrating on sequential diagnosis runs in our evaluations (instead of single-run diagnosis search executions\footnote{\ref{apx:eval_results_single-run-case} provides results for single-run tests we have executed in addition to the presented sequential diagnosis experiments.
+The results for both scenarios are highly consistent.}) are: \begin{itemize}[noitemsep,topsep=0pt] \item Sequential diagnosis is one of the main applications of diagnosis searches. \item The potential impact (cf.\ \cite{rodler2020mbd_sampling}) of different measurement quality criteria on algorithms' performances can be assessed. \item Without the information acquisition through sequential diagnosis it is in many cases practically infeasible to find the actual fault (cf.\ the large numbers of diagnoses in the fourth column of Tab.~\ref{tab:dataset}). \item Multiple diagnosis searches, each for a different (updated) DPI, are executed during one sequential session and flow into the experiment results, which provides more representative evidence of the algorithms' robustness and real performance. \end{itemize}